-The underdog Lynchburg College women’s soccer team will make its first-ever appearance in the NCAA Division III Tournament’s Final Four after advancing on penalty kicks over host Trinity University in the Elite Eight in San Antonio, Texas.
+The underdog University of Lynchburg women’s soccer team will make its first-ever appearance in the NCAA Division III Tournament’s Final Four after advancing on penalty kicks over host Trinity University in the Elite Eight in San Antonio, Texas.

 The game was knotted 1-1 after two overtime periods and the contest will remain a tie in the record books, but the Hornets won the penalty kick shootout 4-2 to advance.